asyrjasalo/RESTinstance/README.md

     pip install --uprade nox

 The actual tasks are in `noxfile.py` as well settings used like:
-- The default Python interpreter to run sessions is `python3.6`
+- The default Python interpreter to run all the defined sessions is `python3.6`
-- [venv module](https://docs.python.org/3/library/venv.html) is what we prefer for vitualenving
+- [venv module](https://docs.python.org/3/library/venv.html) is what we prefer for virtualenving on Python 3
-- Whether virtualenvs are always recreated when task is ran (our default)
+- Whether the virtualenv is always recreated when particular task is ran (is our default)

-To list all possible sessions - session is a task, which rans in its own venv:
+To list all possible sessions - session is a task, running in its own `.venv/`:

     nox -l

-Default sessions are hilighted in the list - so we run all tests by:
+Default sessions are hilighted in the list - so we run all tests by this:

     nox

-We want our static analysis checks ran before code even ends up in a commit:
+We want our static analysis checks ran before code even ends up in a commit.

-Thus this session bootstraps [pre-commit](https://pre-commit.com/) hooks in the git working copy.
+Thus the session bootstraps [pre-commit](https://pre-commit.com/) hooks in the git working copy.
+The hooks are configured in `.pre-commit-commit.yaml`.

 Session `nox -s atest` assumes you have started `testapi/` on [mountebank](https://www.mbtest.org):

     nox -s testenv

-Running the above requires to have `node` and `npx` installed in your system.
+Running the above assumes you have `node` and `npx` installed in your system.

-After started, you may also debug requests and responses via web browser at [localhost:2525](http://localhost:2525/imposters).
+After started, you can also debug requests and responses via web browser at [localhost:2525](http://localhost:2525/imposters).

-Then to run acceptance test as following:
+Then, run acceptance tests as following:

     nox -s atest

-You know, having virtualenv even for generating libdoc is not a bad idea:
+You know, having a virtualenv even for generating libdoc is not a bad idea:

     nox -s docs

-Remove all sessions (`.venv/`s) and remove temporary files in this directory:
+Remove all sessions (`.venv/`s) as well as temporary files in your working copy:

     nox -s clean

-Our builds are known to work well on Python 3.7 and 2.7 series too:
+Our distributions are known to work well on Python 3.7 and 2.7 series too:

     nox -s clean build